smartarch/ML-DEECo-replication-package/drone_charging_example/README.md

 #### DroneChargingPreAssignment

 Finds the closest charger to a drone in each time step.
-Technically, we have an instance of `DroneChargingPreAssignment` for each charger, so it groups the drones for which this charger is the closes.
+Technically, we have an instance of `DroneChargingPreAssignment` for each charger, so it groups the drones for which this charger is the closest.

 #### DroneChargingAssignment

 The ensemble groups the drones which need charging (again, we have an instance for each charger, and we only consider the drones already selected by the corresponding `DroneChargingPreAssignment`).
 The decision whether a drone needs charging is done as follows: